BS, Genetics, Texas A&M University

 Basil O’Connor Starter Scholar

-National Institute of Sciences Director’s Early Independence Award
+National Institute of Health Director’s Early Independence Award

 Sara and Frank McKnight Fellow, UT Southwestern Medical Center

 National Science Foundation Graduate Research Fellow